 The curriculum at Oldfield Primary is designed to provide a broad and balanced education that meets the needs of all children.
 It provides opportunities for children to develop as independent, confident and successful learners, with high aspirations, who know how to make a positive contribution to their community and the wider society.
 The curriculum ensures that academic success, creativity and problem solving, reliability, responsibility and resilience, as well as physical development, well-being and mental health are key elements that support the development of the whole child and promote a positive attitude to learning.
-Our curriculum celebrates and utilises the skills and knowledge of our local community while supporting the children’s spiritual, moral, social and cultural development, ensuring that children are well prepared for life in modern Britain.
+Our curriculum celebrates and utilises the skills and knowledge of our community while supporting the children’s spiritual, moral, social and cultural development, ensuring that children are well prepared for life in modern Britain and the world beyond.

 A Mastery approach